Georgetown-IR-Lab/QuickUMLS/README.md

 #### To get the System Running

 1. Download and compile Simstring by running `bash setup_simstring.sh <python_version>`, where `<python_version>` is either "`2`" or "`3`".
 2. Initialize the system by running `python install.py <umls_installation_path> <destination_path>`, where `<umls_installation_path>` is where the installation files are (in particular, we need `MRCONSO.RRF` and `MRSTY.RRF`) and `<destination_path>` is the directory where the QuickUmls data files should be installed.
-This process will take between 5 and 30 minutes depending how fast is the drive where UMLS and QuickUMLS files should be stored.
+This process will take between 5 and 30 minutes depending how fast is the drive where UMLS and QuickUMLS files are stored.

 ## APIs